KeeganObonyo/SITAT/README.md

 #For Deployment
 The Project uses Githubs work flows for CI/CD and deploys to Azure service web app.
 One reqires to set up an Azure Web App and add the necessary authorization credentials to push the docker image after creation.

+A postgress DB instance will be created on Azure as well.